 If you have a Life Insurance Plan with decreasing cover, the cover amount decreases over time, broadly in line with the repayment mortgage or long-term loan that you’re repaying.
 Your premiums stay the same during the term of the policy, unless you make changes to the cover.
 Decreasing cover usually costs less than level cover.

-The policy will pay out if you die, or are diagnosed with a terminal illness and aren’t expected to live longer than 12 months, during the policy term.
-The policy only pays out once and has no cash value at any time.
+The policy will pay out if you die, or are diagnosed with a terminal illness, that meets our definition and aren't expected to live longer than 12 months, during the policy term.
+The policy only pays out once and has no cash in value at any time.

 Explore more frequently asked questions

 Whether you want to change your details, make a claim or understand more about our products, you can find answers to FAQs by category.